 The average cat sleeps for 16-18 hours a day.
 That's a lot of energy to build up!
 This means that during the hours they are awake, their bodies are telling them to hunt.
 We know that behavior as something else-play!
 Cats are hardwired to be active in catching and killing their prey (read: toys).
 Frustration and excitability can build up if these needs are not met.
 Without a satisfying outlet for that energy, your kitty might choose activities you don't prefer.
-This is especially true during the times their bodies are telling them they should be hunting!
+This is especially true during the times their bodies are telling them they should be hunting.
+Want to explore easy ways to add additional outlets to your cat's routine?
+Check out our Happy Hunters and Feline Enrichment handouts!